 You also receive some coverage for generic drugs.
 You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
-For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.

-You continue paying the discounted price for brand name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2022, that amount is \$7,050.
+You continue paying these costs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
+Once you reach this amount \$7,400 you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.

-Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$7,050, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+Medicare has rules about what counts and what does not count toward your out-of-pocket costs (Section 1.3).